npearce/CaC-Github_Webhook_Server/DOCS/TROUBLESHOOTING.md

 ## Verifying connectivity from BIG-IP to Github

+1. From the BIG-IP, make sure you can ping Github/Github Enterprise.

 ## Verifying GIthub Auth Token credentials

 1. On the BIG-IP, perform an authenticated API request using `curl`, like this: